Suicide: History

 In ancient Athens, a person who died by suicide without the approval of the state was denied the honors of a normal burial.
 The person would be buried alone, on the outskirts of the city, without a headstone or marker.
+It was also common for the hand to be cut off the body and buried separately - the hand (and the instrument used) being considered the perpetrator.
 However, it was deemed to be an acceptable method to deal with military defeat.
 In Ancient Rome, while suicide was initially permitted, it was later deemed a crime against the state due to its economic costs.
 Aristotle condemned all forms of suicide while Plato was ambivalent.
 In Rome, some reasons for suicide included volunteering death in a gladiator combat, guilt over murdering someone, to save the life of another, as a result of mourning, from shame from being raped, and as an escape from intolerable situations like physical suffering, military defeat, or criminal pursuit.

 Suicide came to be regarded as a sin in Christian Europe and was condemned at the Council of Arles (452) as the work of the Devil.
 In the Middle Ages, the Church had drawn-out discussions as to when the desire for martyrdom was suicidal, as in the case of martyrs of Córdoba.
 Despite these disputes and occasional official rulings, Catholic doctrine was not entirely settled on the subject of suicide until the later 17th century.
 A criminal ordinance issued by Louis XIV of France in 1670 was extremely severe, even for the times: the dead person's body was drawn through the streets, face down, and then hung or thrown on a garbage heap.
 Additionally, all of the person's property was confiscated.

 Attitudes towards suicide slowly began to shift during the Renaissance.
 John Donne's work Biathanatos contained one of the first modern defences of suicide, bringing proof from the conduct of Biblical figures, such as Jesus, Samson and Saul, and presenting arguments on grounds of reason and nature to sanction suicide in certain circumstances.